 Weekly Online Mentored Discussion

-Class length: Four-term class that runs the week of Labor Day through the middle of May.
+Class length: A Four-term class that runs the week of Labor Day through the first week of May.

-Payment: I prefer payment through Venmo.
-Paypal takes some of the payment, whereas the other methods do not.
+Payment: I prefer payment through Venmo since Paypal tacks on some convenience fees, whereas Venmo does not.

-Curriculum: Roman Roads Media.
+For the Greek and Roman years, I use Roman Roads Media.
 The curriculum includes Lecture videos by Wes Callihan, study guides, all the readings in PDF format and the exams.
 Note: I normally abhor set curriculums, but this one has been surprisingly nutritive to learning because of its focus on original works and overview of history.
-The only thing it is missing is an enriching live discussion and a view of the Restored Gospel of the Church of Jesus Christ of Latter-Day-Saints.
+The only thing it is missing is an enriching live discussion and a view of the Restored Gospel of the Church of Jesus Christ of Latter-Day-Saints, which we will add to our discussion.

 Purchasing the Curriculum: Go to Roman Roads Media and click on the current study year and add the readers and student notebook to your cart.The regular price of the curriculum is $224 for the entire year, however, if you sign up for my online class, you receive 50% off–Bringing the cost down to $112.